 You can find our analysis JCT's tax experiment here.

 *CBPP does warn that our revenue estimate from repealing the exclusion for employer provided health insurance may be too high if we do not take into account the increased costs to Medicaid and the exchange subsidies from people moving out of employer coverage.
-In fact, we do attempt to account for this cost by very roughly assuming that the net savings from repealing the exclusion will only be 75% of what it would be absent the existance of the Affordable Care Act.
+In fact, we do attempt to account for this cost by very roughly assuming that the net savings from repealing the exclusion will only be 75% of what it would be absent the existence of the Affordable Care Act.

 It is a point of consensus among those following the budget that the fiscal cliff would likely be very damaging for the economy in the short term, likely pushing it into a recession.
 However, there is less agreement on how quickly the cliff would hurt the economy.